Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: CONCLUSION

-This work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service, provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), and DiRAC funding from the Science and Technology Facilities Council.
-KHS would like to thank Dominic Anstey for providing the core Bayesian REACH pipeline.
+\begin{acknowledgement} This work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service, provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), and DiRAC funding from the Science and Technology Facilities Council.
+KHS would like to thank Dominic Anstey for providing the core Bayesian data analysis pipeline used in REACH and the Hans Werthén foundation of the Royal Swedish academy of Engineering Sciences.
 WH is funded by a Gonville \& Caius College Research Fellowship and Royal Society University Research Fellowship.
-EdLA is funded by the Science and Technologies Facilities Council Ernest Rutherford Fellowship.
+EdLA is funded by the Science and Technologies Facilities Council Ernest Rutherford Fellowship. \end{acknowledgement}